Oliver-Binns/Website/Content/posts/team-restructure.md

 For example, the whole team often end up invited to meetings for **every single** feature when only a single developer is needed to provide guidance.

 Alternatively, it may be the tech lead or a single individual that takes on the responsibility in all meetings, which results in a very top-down hierarchy where the team as a whole does not feel empowered.
-What's more, this can result in expert overload where the team accumulates more knowledge because they are at the centre of everything, resulting in them becoming indispensible in all situations.
+What’s more, this can result in expert overload where the team accumulates more knowledge because they are at the centre of everything, resulting in them becoming indispensible in all situations.
 This is a vicious cycle because as they are now indispensible and they will gain even more knowledge — until they burn out and the team comes to a standstill.

 > _"Business people and developers must work together daily throughout the project."_
 >
 > — Principles behind the Agile Manifesto, [agilemanifesto.org](http://agilemanifesto.org/principles.html)

-Business / Product team members currently sit outside the teams, this makes communication more difficult (not in spirit of agile)

-Bikeshedding when cross-team communication is about complex features rather than common ground: lack of focus
+While agile principles state that business people and developers must work together daily, our old team structure did not encourage this behaviour.
+Since product managers and business analysts did not sit inside our teams, they were not required to attend our regular scrum ceremonies including the daily stand-up.
+We also encountered the similar communication barriers here, where it was not always clear which product manager or business analyst was responsible for a given feature.

+Finally, since all our team members were constantly context switching between different features, it was difficult for them to focus for long enough to gain a deep understanding of each of them.
+When this happens, we see the [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) begin to take effect.
+This is more colloquially known as ‘bikeshedding’ from the example where nuclear power-plant designers don't understand enough detail about the reactor plans so decide to ensure there is a design for the bikeshed.

 ## Our Aims